ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

 Using both array batching and query batching together is recommended, and should flatten transactional costs down to one query per subservice per generation of data.
-See [batching demo](https://github.com/gmac/schema-stitching-demos/tree/master/03-array-batched-type-merging) for a working example of this process.
+See related [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/type-merging-arrays) for a working demonstration of this process.

 ## Unidirectional merges